 Classic Adirondack ChairPlop down in one of these solid wood chairs and you’ll appreciate the comfort of this traditional design.
 You don’t have to be an expert to build it either.
 All the parts of this great-looking Adirondack chair can be cut with a circular saw and jigsaw, then assembled with a drill, a few clamps and glue.

 Pond in a Box

-- NO-DIGGING!: With this design, there's practically none of the worst part of pond building—gut-busting digging.
+- With this design, there's practically none of the worst part of pond building — gut-busting digging.
 And that also means there's no huge pile of dirt to get rid of.

 - Talk about instant gratification!
 Build the walls and trellis in the morning and assemble the pond in the afternoon.
 Add the trim the next day and go buy goldfish!